Defending Baltics 2025: War Lessons from Ukraine

 Andrius Kubilius

-This session will examine the strategic importance of the Eastern Baltic Front, focusing on the countries directly bordering Russia.
+This session will examine the strategic importance of the NATO Eastern Flank, focusing on the countries directly bordering Russia.
 It will analyze the unique security challenges faced by these nations and discuss the most effective defense strategies in the event of Russian aggression.
 The session aims to provide actionable insights on how to enhance regional security through rapid response, military cooperation, and resilience-building measures.

 General Raimundas Vaikšnoras